-- Quarterly & Yearly Reporting: Ensure that the grantee files all quarterly and annual reports on time, and with enough information to provide a meaningful outline of the project's status. - Reimbursement Requests: Provide guidance to grantees on submitting reimbursement requests, including completing and submitting the SF-270 form while ensuring that reimbursement requests are accurate and within the approved budget.
+- Partial and/or Full Notice to Proceed Documentation: Help the grantee prepare and submit the required documentation to NBRC.
+For projects funded from 2024 forward, this includes assistance with uploading the LDD contract in the GMS, assist with getting the Partial Notice to Proceed (PNTP) for LDD costs in place and submitting their matching funds documentation. - Quarterly & Annual Reporting: Ensure that the grantee files all quarterly and annual reports accurately and on time, and with enough information to provide a meaningful outline of the project's status. - Reimbursement Requests: Provide guidance to grantees on submitting reimbursement requests, including completing and submitting the SF-270 form while ensuring that reimbursement requests are accurate and within the approved budget.
 Grantees are responsible for tracking their expenses and maintaining financial records and should be prepared to report on these when asked.
 NBRC will conduct periodic reviews throughout the performance period and the LDD may assist the grantee prepare all the necessary documentation to provide evidence of NBRC requested funds as well as expended match.
-Additional information regarding reimbursement requests and periodic reviews can be found within this manual. - Final Reporting: Ensure that the grantee submits all required closeout materials once the project is complete. - General Assistance: Be available to provide guidance to the grantee with other issues such as their responsibilities regarding procurement of goods and services, and contractors.
+Additional information regarding reimbursement requests and periodic reviews can be found within this manual.

+- Contract Amendments: Assist grantees in submitting contract amendments such as change in authorized official, budget adjustment, contract extension, or project scope adjustment. - Final Reporting: Ensure that the grantee submits all required closeout materials accurately and timely once the project is complete. - General Assistance: Be available to provide guidance to the grantee with other issues such as their responsibilities regarding procurement of goods and services, and contractors.
 Have a general knowledge base about federal grant programs, specifically NBRC.

 NOTE: LDDs are not expected to conduct bid processes and assess bid documents for completion, interview potential consultants, or undertake other procurement processes.
-LDDs are not expected to revise programmatic budgets or perform additional services beyond those reflected in the grant administration contract.
+LDDs are not expected to perform additional services beyond those reflected in the grant administration contract.